Daizy’s illustrious and varied career has been as diverse and passionate, as the extraordinary experiences of her personal life.

 The business grew beyond expectations, leading Daizy to take on the role of CEO.
 In her first three years, Daizy increased turnover by more than 500%.

 Fast forward another five, and turnover had increased to $2 million.
 In 2017, turnover reached $9 million, and the company was preparing to launch its branding arm – GDR – Local Area Marketing and Storytelling Experts.

-Daizy is currently working on her second documentary, Lebanon – Imprisoned Splendour II and hopes to continue to create films – both documentaries and features.
+Daizy is currently working on her second documentary, The Dream IS Everything and hopes to continue to create films – both documentaries and features.
 She also plans to write a memoir outlining her amazing life story so far.